-I like making this couscous warm salad, which works perfectly as a main dish; due to its ingredients' richness, it is hard to beat on the Nutrition Department, so make in batches, and you won't have to worry about being well nurtured for a couple of days.
+I like making this warm couscous salad, which works perfectly as a main dish; due to its ingredients' richness, it is hard to beat in the Nutrition Department, so make in batches, and you won't have to worry about being well nurtured for a couple of days.

-Hydrate the couscous with warm water for 5 minutes.
+How to make couscous?
+Simply hydrate the couscous with the same volume of warm water for 5 minutes.

 Cut the cherry tomatoes and pan-fry them face-down.